Kankoda/LicenseKit/README.md

 https://github.com/Kankoda/LicenseKit.git
 ```

 LicenseKit only has to be linked to the main target.
-If you use LicenseKit with a library, make sure to set up your Swift package so that your users get both your library and LicenseKit when fetching your package.
+If you use LicenseKit with a Swift package, make sure to set up your package to fetch both your library and LicenseKit.